 About Copenhagen Photo Festival

 Copenhagen Photo Festival is one of Europe’s leading festivals of national and international contemporary photography.
 We build bridges between fine art photography and documentary photography through our three programme pillars Framing Identity, Framing Society and Framing Vision.
-Each year 250-300 photographers from all over the world participates in the festival’s programme through either the festival’s heart, Photo City at Refshaleøen, the home of 5-10 curated solo exhibitions and The Censored Exhibition, or in collaboration with one of our 45 exhibition sites during our Satellite exhibitions.
+Each year 250-300 photographers from all over the world participates in the festival’s programme through the festival center at Refshaleøen, the home of 5-10 curated solo exhibitions and The Censored Exhibition, or in collaboration with one of our 45 staellites.
 In total, we have more than 55 exhibitions throughout Copenhagen and Southern Sweden, and we’re proud to welcome 55,000 visitors at the annual event in June.

 Next festival is June 6 – June 16 2019.
 For eleven days, photography is put on the agenda with exhibitions, workshops, seminars, photo tours, portfolio reviews and more.